sarahrudy/sarahrudy/README.md

 Pronouns: she/her

-I'm currently working on developer portfolio webpage to showcase my projects!
-Coming soon at sarahrudy.dev!
+I'm currently working on a developer portfolio webpage to showcase my projects -- coming soon to sarahrudy.dev

 How to reach me: sarahrudy@gmail.com